These bars are great for a crowd. Baked in a sheet pan you get enough to feed that banana loving crowd of yours!

 In an attempt to wean myself off of my current Peanut Butter Crinkle Cookie obsession, I made Banana Bars.
 For some reason it made sense to me to make something that I didn’t crave.
 It’s like ordering bourbon when you want wine so you don’t drink too much.
 But really, all that happens is you end up loving bourbon.
 Same concept here.
 Now I crave these Banana Bars (and bourbon)…I really am hopeless.
+Start making these by mixing up your batter.
+I recommend a stand mixer for convenience.
+Once mixed, add the batter to a sheet pan either covered in parchment or sprayed with nonstick.

 - 1/2 cup butter softened